The completeness of the Bethe ansatz for the periodic ASEP

 where the amplitudes $A_{12}$ and $A_{21}$ are thus related by equation~\eqref{amplitudes}.

 However, note that simultaneous solutions to equations~\eqref{betheqns2} do not necessarily yield non-trivial eigenstates.
 First, if $z_1 = 0$ or $z_2 = 0$, then it is clear that $u(x_1, x_2) = 0$ for all $x_1$ and $x_2$.
-Second, if $z_1 = z_2$, then we have $A_{12} = -A_{21}$ and $u(x_1, x_2) = 0$ for all $x_1$ and $x_2$.
-Therefore, we declare solutions to equations~\eqref{betheqns2} with $z_1 = 0$, $z_2 = 0$ or $z_1 = z_2$ as \emph{inadmissible}.
-On the other hand, one can check that \emph{admissible} solutions~---~in other words, those with distinct $z_1, z_2 \in \mathbb{C}^*$~---~do indeed yield non-trivial eigenstates.
+Second, if $z_1 = z_2 \neq 1, p/q$, then we have $A_{12} = -A_{21}$ and $u(x_1, x_2) = 0$ for all $x_1$ and $x_2$.
+Therefore, we declare solutions to \eqref{betheqns2} such that $u(x_1, x_2) =0$ for all $x_1$ and $x_2$ (such as $z_1 = z_2 \neq 1, p/q$) to be \emph{inadmissible}.
+However if $z_1 = z_2 = 1, p/q$, the Bethe equations ~\eqref{BetheEquations} and the amplitudes~\eqref{amplitudes} are not well-defined, and we note that the steady state solution of ASEP corresponds to the case when $z_1 =z_2 =1$.
+We have to deal with these points where the Bethe equations are not well-defined in a special way.
+In the general case, we will keep encountering points where the Bethe equations are not well-defined, which we resolve by applying blow-ups to the domain of the functions (see sec.~\ref{sec:maps} and Appendix~\ref{blow}).
+In this base case of two particles, we can resolve the Bethe equations by clearing out the denominator from the rational functions, which works well for this example but in the general case we rather keep rational functions and apply blow-ups.
+Lastly, one can check that \emph{admissible} solutions~---~in other words, those with distinct $z_1, z_2 \in \mathbb{C}^*$ away from the not well-defined locus~---~do indeed yield non-trivial eigenstates.
 Furthermore, two admissible solutions $(z_1, z_2)$ and $(z_1', z_2')$ yield the same eigenstate if and only if they are permutations of each other.
 Therefore, we aim to show that there are $L(L-1)$ admissible solutions to equations~\eqref{betheqns2}, from which we may deduce that there are $\frac{1}{2} L(L-1) = \binom{L}{2}$ distinct eigenstates.

 Let us initially consider a naive approach to the problem, in order to better understand the nature of the inadmissible solutions.
 Rewrite the system of equations~\eqref{betheqns2} as